umarcor/hwstudio/docs/source/installation.rst

 Windows
 -------

-1. Download and execute the `Windows installer <https://github.com/FPGAwars/icestudio/releases>`_.
+1. Download and execute the `Windows installer <https://github.com/umarcor/hwstudio/releases>`_.

 .. image:: ../resources/images/installation/windows.png
    :align: center

 .. note::

   Python 2.7 will be installed automatically if it is not installed.
-This installer registers the *.ice* files as *Icestudio project*.
+This installer registers the *.ice* files as *hwstudio project*.

 .. warning::